rachel-ellis/rachel-ellis/README.md

 - 👋 Hi, I’m Rachel Ellis
-- 👀 I’m interested in Machine Learning and Front-end
+- 👀 I’m interested in Front-end and Full-stack Web Development as well as UX Design
-- 🌱 I’m currently interning as a SWE intern at Intuit
+- 🌱 I’m currently interning as a SWE intern at Asana and have previously worked at Intuit
 - 📫 You can reach me at rjellis@ualberta.ca or www.linkedin.com/in/rachelellis01

 <!---